pkgw/mirtoms/README.md

   * you can export a bunch of MIRIAD datasets, concatenate them, and image them with the CASA imager, with propert Stokes processing;
-  * you can run André Offringa’s [aoflagger](http://aoflagger.sourceforge.net) on your MIRIAD datasets and then import the flags back into MIRIAD.
+  * you can run André Offringa’s [aoflagger](http://aoflagger.sourceforge.net) on your MIRIAD datasets and then import the flags back into MIRIAD, using the included `mirmsflagextract` tool.

 The `mirtoms` tool has severe limitations and will only work with very simple MIRIAD datasets.
 It also probably gets various details wrong that will bite